arm61/pylj/docs/source/viewers.md

 - `Phase`: positions, total energy, mean squared displacement and the radial distribution function.
 - `Scattering`: positions, the radial distribution function, mean squared displacement and the scattering profile.

 `MaxBolt`, `Interactions`, `Phase` and `Scattering` plot quantities only a molecular dynamics run records and raise `ValueError` for a Monte Carlo simulation.
-Every viewer takes the simulation, an optional `size` of `'small'`, `'medium'` or `'large'`, and an optional `diameter` to draw the atoms at, in Angstrom; `CellPlus` also takes the axis labels of its plot. `average()` replaces the latest curve with the mean of every update so far on the radial distribution function and scattering panes, and raises `ValueError` on a viewer without one of them.
+Every viewer takes the simulation, an optional `size` of `'small'`, `'medium'` or `'large'`, and an optional `diameter` to draw the atoms at, in Angstrom; `CellPlus` also takes the axis labels of its plot. `average(simulation)` replaces the latest curve with the mean over the trajectory, the frames `sample()` has recorded, on the radial distribution function and scattering panes; the other panes it leaves alone.
 Axes are in Angstrom, picoseconds and otherwise SI units.

+A viewer is for watching a run.
+For a plot to keep, take the arrays from `simulation.samples` or `simulation.trajectory` and use matplotlib.

 Panes that plot a quantity against time read it from `simulation.samples`, so the loop must call `sample()` for those panes to have data.
 A molecular dynamics pane plots against time; a Monte Carlo pane plots against the step.